 Haven’t heard of the Wrinkled Heart activity?
-It’s been around for decades — maybe a teacher used it in your own elementary school classroom, maybe not — but it’s gained more widespread use since the publication of the children’s book A Wrinkled Heart by Tracy Hoexter was published in 2015.
+It’s been around as a social and emotional learning activity for decades — maybe a teacher used it in your own elementary school classroom, maybe not — but it’s gained more widespread use since the publication of the children’s book A Wrinkled Heart by Tracy Hoexter in 2015.

 More Wrinkled Heart Activity Ideas

 Another effective way to teach the wrinkled heart lesson is to use a video about a popular character or read a book that features a bullying situation.